 Why this is important to you… (protection from fraud)

 To verify our information, you may check our marketplace listing on the AKC.org website or contact the AKC.
-Please see details below.
+Please see the details below.

 Royalworth’s AKC Marketplace page: https://marketplace.akc.org/breeder/royalworth